Our site is customized by location. Please select the region of your service and we’ll remember your selection for next time.

 ON THIS PAGE

-We are proposing a project that will lessen the chance of catastrophic damage to the region's treatment plants during a North Saskatchewan River flood and help us resume water treatment as quickly as possible after a flood.
+Both of Edmonton’s water treatment plants — E.L.
+Smith and Rossdale — are situated along the North Saskatchewan River floodplain.
+We have begun construction on the flood mitigation project to lessen the chance of catastrophic damage to the plants during a North Saskatchewan River flood, and help us resume water treatment as quickly as possible after a flood.

-From 2024–2028, we plan to construct flood barriers that include a combination of grass-covered embankments and flood walls, both topped with security fencing.
+We are constructing flood barriers that include a combination of grass-covered embankments and flood walls, both topped with security fencing.
 These barriers were designed with input from Indigenous partners and local communities while meeting technical requirements, reducing the impacts to vegetation and wildlife, and minimizing the cost to ratepayers.

 Learn how we're protecting our two water treatment plants from flooding: